christian-hobelsberger/NLP_project_quizz_generator/code/unified_approach/preprocessing_and_training/pipeline_webpage_extractor/README.txt

 specify the right path.
 For this, you also need to have one of the MCQ generation models, and specify the right path.

+'Challenge.ipynb' shows how to load the front-end Gradio application for the model.